Table of Contents

 Believe it or not, I’ve travelled as a vegan in dozens of countries and always found a meal.
 The secret to vegan travel is preparation.
 That’s easier in some countries, and a little harder in others.
 In all situations, a little research will help understand what foods are available and how to go about getting them.
 Sometimes it means carrying a bit more food than the average bike traveller.

 I make my own meals out of supermarkets, convenience stores and petrol stations in most countries.
-Here’s a list of foods that I typically eat when I’m travelling:
+Here’s a list of foods that I typically eat when I’m on the road:

-Oats, seeds, muesli, cereals, fruit, dried fruit, bread, coconut, peanut butter, jam, soy/almond/coconut milk.
+Oats, seeds (chia, sesame, linseed, flax), muesli, cereals, fruit, dried fruit, bread, coconut, peanut butter, jam, soy/almond/coconut milk.

 Rice, pasta, noodles, quinoa, couscous, bread, tortillas, chips.

-Vegetables, beans, chickpeas, lentils, tofu, tempeh, dessicated coconut, canned vegetables, dips (hummus).
+Vegetables (all), beans, chickpeas, lentils, tofu, tempeh, desiccated coconut, canned vegetables, dips (hummus).

-Curry powders, vegetable stock cubes, pasta sauce, soy sauce, chilli sauce, spices.
+Curry powders, vegetable stock cubes, pasta sauce, soy sauce, hot sauce, spices.